ixartz/Next-js-Boilerplate/README.md

 The project uses [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) to monitor errors.
 For development environment, you don't need to do anything: Next.js Boilerplate is already configured to use Sentry and Spotlight (Sentry for Development).
 All errors will be automatically sent to your local Spotlight instance.
 So, you can try the Sentry experience locally.

 For production environment, you need to create a Sentry account and create a new project.
-Then, in `next.config.mjs`, you need to update the `org` and `project` attribute in `withSentryConfig` function.
+Then, in `next.config.mjs`, you need to update the `org` and `project` attributes in `withSentryConfig` function.
 You also need to add your Sentry DSN in `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.

 ### Code coverage

 Next.js Boilerplate relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
 To use Codecov, create a Codecov account and connect it to your GitHub account.
 On your Codecov dashboard, it should display a list of your repositories.
 Select the repository you want to enable Codecov for and copy the token.
 Then, in your GitHub Actions, you need to define the `CODECOV_TOKEN` environment variable and paste the token you copied.

-Be sure to create the `CODECOV_TOKEN` as a Github Actions secret, do not paste it directly into your source code.
+Be sure to create the `CODECOV_TOKEN` as a GitHub Actions secret, do not paste it directly into your source code.

 ### Logging

 The project uses Pino.js for logging.
 By default, for development environment, the logs are displayed in the console.

-For production environment, the project is already integrated with [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) to manage and query your logs using SQL.
+For the production environment, the project is already integrated with [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) to manage and query your logs using SQL.
 To use Better Stack, you need to create a [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) account and create a new source: go to your Better Stack Logs Dashboard > Sources > Connect source.
 Then, you need to give a name to your source and select Node.js as the platform.

 After creating the source, you able to see your source token and copy it.
-Then, in your environment variabless, you can paste the token in `LOGTAIL_SOURCE_TOKEN` variable.
+Then, in your environment variables, you can paste the token in `LOGTAIL_SOURCE_TOKEN` variable.
 Now, all your logs will be automatically sent and ingested by Better Stack.

 ### Checkly monitoring